Akej24/CocktailBot/README.md

 Cocktail Bot is an application based on JDA (Java Discord API) that connects to an external public https://www.thecocktaildb.com api, so when some commands do not return any result, it is possible that the api contains gaps that prevent the execution of individual functionalities on specific drinks (e.g. a drink may not have <br/> an image or a recipe).
 Repository contains 2 branches: main, where project is written by pure java + libraries and spring-boot branch, where project is rewritten for spring boot.
+DockerHub: https://hub.docker.com/r/akej24/cocktail-bot

 The application has commands such as:<br/>
 **!help** - _Shows a list of available commands_<br/>